dennisdevio/milestone-project-3/README.md

 # Classic Novels Review
-This website called Classic Novels Review is a website for book enthusiasts that provides a way for them to keep track of their favourite books through a personal account, leave reviews for others on book they have read and read reviews others have written.
+This website called Classic Novels Review is a website for book enthusiasts that provides a way for them to leave reviews for others on book they have read and read reviews others have written.
 The name Classic Novels Review clearly states what the site is about.
 It is specifically geared towards classic novels that are know to many.
 The purpose of this website is to provide a way for people to keep track of their favourite books, contribute to the wider community by leaving reviews and learn from other community members as well through their reviews.

 ## Showcase